skonfig/extra/type/__xymon_config/man.rst

 DESCRIPTION
 -----------
-This cdist type deploys a full Xymon configuration directory from the files-dir to the host.
+This type deploys a full Xymon configuration directory from the files-dir to the host.
 This type requires an installed Xymon server, e.g. deployed by `__xymon_server`.